andrewcreekmore/RE8_AimDependentCrosshair/README.md

 # RE8 Aim-Dependent Crosshair
 REFramework script for Resident Evil Village.
-Prevents the crosshair reticle from being drawn unless the player is aiming a weapon.
+Prevents the crosshair reticle from being drawn unless configurable conditions are met.
 First and Third-Person perspective supported.
 Main campaign and Shadows of Rose DLC supported.

+## Usage
+The following options are available, (in combat, out of combat, or both):
+ - disable crosshair whenever not aiming (mod default out of combat)
+ - disable crosshair only when sprinting (mod default in combat)

+Options are configurable from the REFramework script-generated UI.

+Note that mantling over obstacles disables the crosshair until the player aims.
+This behavior is present in the vanilla game and is not affected by this mod.

 ## Installation
 - download [REFramework](https://github.com/praydog/REFramework/releases) for RE8